stringtree/hath/README.md

 **hath** is a unit test framework which is just regular Javascript code.
 * You don't need  a special test runner, just _**node** your-test-file_.
 * There's no "magic" behaviour: no names are special, no folders are scanned.
-* You can call single tests or groups of tests from your own code, or from other tests.
+* You can call ay combination of single tests or groups of tests from your own code, or from other tests.
-* If you want to include a test, call it in your code; if you want to exclude a test, delete it or comment it out
+* Which tests to run are defined in ordinary code using simple JavaScript data structures and 'require'
-* Tests are run in the sequence they are supplied, even if they are asynchronous (as long as they call the supplied 'done' when finished)
+* Tests are run in the sequence they are supplied, even if they are asynchronous (as long as they call the supplied callback when finished)

 **hath** is small (one source file of around 100 lines) and has no dependencies so it won't bloat your project, yet it still includes a test runner, basic asserts, a convenience method for simpler test suite definitions, and easy control of output format and destination.